 Place the wide-mouth mason jar into the crockpot.
 The water line should be at the same level as the FECO within the jar.
-This method is known as the double boiler technique, which protects the FECO from being overheated.
+This method is known as the double boiler technique, protecting the FECO from overheating.

 Regardless, you must be careful during this step.
 The cannabis mixture within the mason jar contains alcohol, which is extremely flammable if it comes in contact with fire.
 Therefore, exercise a multitude of safety measures, such as:

 - Have a fire extinguisher nearby

 Bring the water to a boil and allow the FECO to cook for 3-4-hours.
 You must make sure to keep a constant watch on the FECO to ensure everything is going smoothly.